 Our facility at Sapsucker Woods houses a Visitor Center with an observatory overlooking Sapsucker Woods pond, interactive exhibits, art displays, Adelson Library (a branch of the University library system focused on birds and natural history), an auditorium, classroom space, and a Wild Birds Unlimited store.
-The 220-acre Sapsucker Woods sanctuary surrounds our facility and hosts a network of maintained trails.
+The approximately 300-acre Sapsucker Woods sanctuary surrounds our facility and hosts a network of maintained trails.
 Our building also houses the Cornell Museum of Vertebrates, a natural history collection containing over 1.5 million specimens used for scientific research.
 Learn more in our Visit section.

 How can I learn more about the Lab if I visit Cornell as a prospective student?

 Come visit us!
 We’d love to answer your questions and you can also explore our Visitor Center (currently closed until Spring 2024) and trails.
 Join us for early morning guided bird walks and evening seminars.
 In the event that you can’t make it to the Cornell Lab to visit, check out our website, which will give you a nice overview of our facility without having to leave your room.
 If you’re a high-school student passionate about birds, you may be interested in our annual Young Birders Event.
 If you are a high school student who might apply to Cornell owing to your passion for birds, be sure to introduce yourself to the friendly person at the Lab’s reception desk in the visitor center (reopening Spring 2024).